intelsmartedgeons/docs/experience-kits/developer-experience-kit/developer-experience-kit-prepare-the-provisioning-system.md

 # Prepare the Provisioning System

-Before you can install the Intel® Smart Edge Open Developer Experience Kit, you will need to first prepare the provisioning system by installing the following software:
+Before you can install the Intel® Smart Edge Developer Experience Kit, you will need to first prepare the provisioning system by installing the following software:

 - Git
 - Docker